Also: unmarried couples and poor families.

-The sixth installment in our series mapping the class divides in America's cities and metros.
+The 11th in our series exploring the class divides across America's largest cities and metros.

 Our weekly roundup of the most intriguing articles about cities and urbanism we've come across in the past seven days.

 Neighborhoods near Major League Baseball stadiums cost more – especially if the team has a better shot at winning the 2013 World Series.

 The high-end residential developments that have come to dominate Manhattan have the potential to generate not only tax revenue, but also solitude.

 New research suggests that Minneapolis actually uses way more energy staying warm in the winter than Miami does keeping cool.